neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Routing.rst

 Routing Parameters
 ==================

-The last example only carse about URI *resolving*.
+The last example only care about URI *resolving*.
 What if a route should react to conditions that are not extractable from the request URI path?
 For example the counter-part to the example above, matching only `https://` URIs?

 .. warning:: One could be tempted to access the current request from within the route part handler using Dependency